afcarl/book_reports/cracking_coding_interview/notes.md

    - Re-order array so elements less than pivot come before, greater than come after.
 Pivot is now in final position
    - Recursively apply operations to sub-arrays, until sub-arrays are of size 0 or 1

+Concepts

+ - Memory (Stack): FILO memory container allocated for a single thread.
+As function calls are made, calls and local variables are added to top of stack.
+Once no further function calls are being made, function calls are removed from the top of the stack and executed
+ - Memory (Heap): General memory container for an application.
+Memory can be allocated / deallocated at any time, and blocks aren't necessarily sequential

 ### Technical question flow

  - Listen: Identify problem, interesting / unusual information